Why Eli Lilly and Company (LLY) Stock Could See Much Higher Prices Ahead

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 1.74% loss in the last 1 month and extending the period to 3 months gives it a 37.45%, and is 2.33% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.36% over the week and 2.21% over the month.
+The stock witnessed a -10.91% loss in the last 1 month and extending the period to 3 months gives it a 9.85%, and is -10.37% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.32% over the week and 2.30% over the month.

 Eli Lilly and Company (LLY) Analyst Forecasts